Universal simplicial complexes inspired by toric topology: Universal Simplicial Complexes and Buchstaber Invariant

-Ayzenberg and Erokhovets in \cite {Ayze} and \cite{MR3482595} studied nondegenerate maps between various increasing sequences of simplicial complexes to establish estimation of Buchstaber's numbers in terms of known invariants such as the dimension and the chromatic number of simplicial complexes.
-Recall that the \textit{chromatic number} of a simplicial complex $K$ is the minimal number $\gamma (K)$ such that there is a nondegenerate map $f \colon K \rightarrow \Delta^{\gamma (K)-1}$.
+Ayzenberg in \cite {Ayze} and Erokhovets in \cite{MR3482595} studied nondegenerate maps between various increasing sequences of simplicial complexes to establish estimates of Buchstaber invariants in terms of combinatorial invariants of simplicial complexes.
 They obtained two interesting results.

-\begin{proposition}[ \cite{Ayze1}, Proposition 2] Let $\{L^i\}$ and $\{M^i\}$ be two increasing sequences of simplicial complexes such that for each $i$ there is a nondegenerate map $f_i\colon L^i\rightarrow M^i$.
-It holds \end{proposition}
+\begin{proposition}[\cite{Ayze1}, Proposition 2] Let $\{L^i\}$ and $\{M^i\}$ be two increasing sequences of simplicial complexes such that for each $i$ there is a nondegenerate map $f_i\colon L^i\rightarrow M^i$.
+Then \end{proposition}

-\begin{proposition}[ \cite{Ayze1}, Proposition 4] Let $\{L^i\}$ be an increasing sequence of simplicial complexes and let $K_1$ and $K_2$ be simplicial complexes on vertex sets $[m_1]$ and $[m_2]$, respectively.
+\begin{proposition}[\cite{Ayze1}, Proposition 4] Let $\{L^i\}$ be an increasing sequence of simplicial complexes and let $K_1$ and $K_2$ be simplicial complexes on vertex sets $[m_1]$ and $[m_2]$, respectively.
 Suppose that there exists a nondegenerate map $f\colon K_1 \rightarrow K_2$.
-It holds \end{proposition}
+Then \end{proposition} Recall that the \textit{chromatic number} of a simplicial complex $K$ is the minimal number $\gamma (K)$ such that there exists a nondegenerate map $f \colon K \rightarrow \Delta^{\gamma (K)-1}$.